 Other days she felt completely tongue-tied and burst into tears repeatedly.
 I think her crying days were when her dyslexia was at its worst.
 On emotional days she cried at inopportune times and teachers and friends didn’t understand what was wrong.

-Teachers often tried to get to the root of the problem, but that’s hard when nothing ‘HAPPENED’ to cause tears.
-She couldn’t explain what was wrong, and friends seemed to think she was weird.
+Teachers often try to get to the root of the problem, but that’s hard when nothing ‘HAPPENED’ to cause tears.
+She couldn’t explain what was wrong, and her friends seemed to think she was weird.

 Patience or impatience